Spexon/ATM_Project/README.md

   <li> Ensure Java 8 is installed, if unsure, you may check (if you are using windows) by going to C:\Program Files\Java </li>
   <li> Download Git from the web, you may accept all the default settings once prompted: https://git-scm.com/downloads </li>
   <li> Install either the community version for JetBrains IntelliJ IDEA or register for an account and get the ultimate version: https://www.jetbrains.com/idea/ </li>
-  <li> Once IntelliJ has launched, go to Get from version control -> Paste this project's URL (https://github.com/Spexon/ATM_Project) and click clone -> If project does not open, find the file you cloned, navegate to it, and open it. </li>
+  <li> Once IntelliJ has launched, go to Get from version control -> Paste this project's URL (https://github.com/Spexon/ATM_Project) and click clone -> If project does not open, find the file you cloned, navegate to it, and open it.
+It will most likely be in C:\Users\COMPUTERNAME\IdeaProjects</li>
+  <li> Navegate to Git in File -> Settings -> Version Control -> Git -> set Path to Git executable: C:\Program Files\Git\bin\git.exe.
+Enable Git version control by going to VCS -> get from version control -> put in project URL </li>
 </ol>

 ## Author